tangbao/RU-Thesis-Dissertation-Latex-Template/README.md

 **!!!
 READ THE COMMENTS CAREFULLY IN TEMPLATES !!!**

 You can find the latest stable version of this template from [releases](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/releases/).
 This template is tested on [Overleaf](https://overleaf.com).
-There might be issues if you are using local LaTex editors (see [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2)).
+There might be issues if you are using local LaTex editors or GitHub Actions (see [#2](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/issues/2) and [#15](https://github.com/tangbao/RU-Thesis-Dissertation-Latex-Template/pull/15)).

 To start on Overleaf, please log into your account first, then click New Project - Upload Project - Select/drag a .zip file, and upload the .zip file you downloaded, to start your excellent work.
 The main LaTeX file is `thesis.tex`.